 R 338.3927 pertains to applications for registration by endorsement.
-Unclear documentation requirements create ambiguity about applicant responsibilities throughout the registration process.
-The revisions clarify documentation requirements for applicants.
+The revisions simplify the requirements for applicants.

 R 338.3923 pertains to reregistration.
-The prior version of the rule did not include all statutory requirements for reregistration.
-The proposed changes incorporate the needed statutory requirements under MCL 333.16201.
+The proposed changes clarify the reregistration requirements for applicants.

 R 338.3931 pertains to registration renewal.
-Unclear requirements create ambiguity about the conditions for renewal.
 The revisions clarify the renewal requirements for registrants.

-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates outdated standards, corrects typographical errors, and supplies clarity to all rules on registration. - 8.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates outdated standards, supplies better organization, and greater clarity to the rules for registration. - 8.
 Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.